prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware.md

 ## Ethereum Mining Profitability

-Before you spend money on an expensive mining GPU, you probably want to know if you'll see a good return on your investment.
+Before you spend money on an expensive mining GPU, you probably want to know if you'll see a good return on your investment (see our guide on [Ethereum mining profitability](/crypto-mining/ethereum-mining-profitability/)).

 Look no further.
 We are here to tell you that if you use the above mining GPUs, you'll see a great return on your investment.